Murrays' Mills: Working conditions

-Like many factories of the nineteenth century, the complex was not without criticism for its working conditions.
+Like many factories of the 19th century, the complex was not without criticism for its working conditions.
 Although George Murray would not reveal working hours in the complex, it is likely that up until 1825 the workers had a similar work requirement as the 72-hour week demanded of workers at the neighbouring McConnel Kennedy complex.
 After 1825, the Cotton Mills, etc. Act 1825 reduced this to 69 hours – 12 hours per day on Monday to Friday and 9 hours on a Saturday.
 These hours were worked by all but the youngest employees.

 The workers were allowed three breaks per day.
 In order to stop employees wandering off and taking breaks that they were not entitled to, tunnels were built under the road between the main complex and the later mills on the other side of Bengal Street.

 The worst conditions in the mill were experienced by those at the bottom end of the pay-scale.
 The first stage of unpacking the raw cotton and cleaning out impurities, which was carried out by unskilled workers, produced large amounts of dust that was both a health hazard and serious fire risk.
 A visitor to the complex in 1832 described the dust as "almost suffocating".

 On the spinning floors, the spinning process required a warm humid environment.
 George Murray stated that they tried to keep temperatures at around 24 °C (75 °F).
 Spinners were regarded as craftsmen, and they were paid by the amount they produced.
 They were also left to recruit, train and pay their own assistants.
 These assistants were often children, and consisted of "piecers" who rejoined broken threads and mule scavengers who cleaned the machinery.
 Child labour was generally considered by mill managers to be an important way of securing a skilled adult work force.

 Compared to other trades, wages in cotton mills were relatively high.
-In 1833, the average earnings of an employee at the complex was 12 shillings (60p) per week, which compared favourably with other mills.
+In 1833 the average earnings of an employee at the complex was 12 shillings (60p) per week, which compared favourably with other mills.
 However, unlike some other mill owners the Murrays did not give employees credit to buy goods from company-owned stores, or provide housing for employees beyond key workers.

 Evidence suggests that conditions were better than in some other mills.
 The complex had opening windows, and an extra room per floor for workers to wash.
 The third break of the day, in the afternoon, was also a luxury that many workers in other mills did not receive.
 Furthermore, the Murrays also said that, unlike many other mill owners, they did not use pauper children from workhouses, or knowingly employ children under the age of nine, although George Murray conceded that some parents did employ their own children below that age.